+Note.
+Design is 2 (valence: positive vs. negative) x 2 (manipulation: physical contact vs. market demand ) x 2 (direction: highlighted vs. decrease) between-subjects design

+[For review: The Qualtrics survey .QSF file and an exported DOCX file are provided in the OSF folder.
+A preview link of the Qualtrics survey with checks removed is provided at: https://hku.au1.qualtrics.com/jfe/preview/previewId/3a49376f-9cb8-46c2-b67c-2c6f4b99d586/SV_9XOX3Cpi5Ey6QXs?Q_CHL=preview&Q_SurveyVersionID=current]

+Design and procedure

+We reached out to the original authors of the target article, and Prof. George Newman, the first author, graciously provided us with the original stimuli presented to the participants.
+We are very grateful for the materials he provided, which were very helpful in our reconstruction of the studies and setup on Qualtrics.

+We outlined the experimental design for the replications and extensions of Experiments 1 and 2 in Tables 3 and 4.

 In the target article, Experiments 1 and 2 were conducted separately with independent samples.
 We ran the two studies together in a single unified data collection.
 The display of scenarios and conditions was counterbalanced using the randomizer “evenly present” function in Qualtrics: participants completed both experiments in a random order.
 This unified design combining replications of several studies into a singular data collection was previously tested successfully in many of the replications and extensions conducted by our team (e.g., Chan & Feldman, 2024; Jacobs et al., 2024; Wong & Feldman, 2024), and is especially powerful in addressing concerns about the target sample (e.g., naivety and attentiveness) when some studies replicate successfully whereas others do not, as well as in allowing for drawing inferences about links between the different studies and consistency in participants’ responding to similar paradigms.

-We summarized the experimental design in Tables 5 and 6.
-The design of Experiment 1 was a 3 (celebrity valence: positive, negative, or mixed) × 2 (fame: celebrity or noncelebrity) between-subjects design, and Experiment 2 was a 2 (celebrity valence: positive vs. negative) × 2 (contagion: highlighted vs. decreased) × 2 (market value: highlighted vs. decreased) between-subjects design.

 The display of experiments, conditions, and specific items were counterbalanced by Qualtrics’ randomizer function to display certain questions in a random order, to display the two experiments in a randomized order, and to distribute participants randomly and evenly across the different conditions.

-Table 5 Experiment 1: Replication and extension experimental design